asterisk/documentation/docs/Fundamentals/Asterisk-Architecture/Asterisk-Architecture-The-Big-Picture.md

 Before we dive too far into the various types of modules, let's first take a step back and look at the overall architecture of Asterisk.

-Asterisk a big program with many components, with complex relationships.
+Asterisk is a big program with many components, with complex relationships.
 To be able to use it, you don't have to know how everything relates in extreme detail.
 Below is a simplified diagram intended to illustrate the relationships of some major components to each other and to entities outside Asterisk.
 It is useful to understand how a component may relate to things outside Asterisk as Asterisk is not typically operating without some connectivity or interaction with other network devices or files on the local system.

 An Asterisk System
 ==================